mohd-ahsan-mirza/react-projects/README.md

 # react-deploy-script-github-pages

-This script creates and deploys an intial react app for you on github provided you have the correct versions of npm, node and react installed on your machine.
+The bash script included creates and deploys an intial react app for you on github provided you have the correct versions of npm, node and react installed on your machine.
 I have included the versions I was using when I built this script.

 You will also need git running on your commandline